 Building the opportunity side of the equation

-Insights from Director, Bridget Coates CMInstD
+Insights from Director, Bridget Coates CFInstD

 As part of Hobson Leavy’s role as a Foundation Partner of Chapter Zero, we have spoken to several leading New Zealand directors, seeking their insights and thoughts on the climate challenge, through their experiences in the boardroom.